fsbondtec/kicad-mcp/README.md

 See [Troubleshooting Guide](docs/troubleshooting.md) for more details.

 If you're still not able to troubleshoot, please open a Github issue.

-## Contributing

-Want to contribute to the KiCad MCP Server?
-Here's how you can help improve this project:

-1. Fork the repository
-2. Create a feature branch
-3. Add your changes
-4. Submit a pull request

-Key areas for contribution:
-- Adding support for more component patterns in the Circuit Pattern Recognition system
-- Improving documentation and examples
-- Adding new features or enhancing existing ones
-- Fixing bugs and improving error handling

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

-## Future Development Ideas

-Interested in contributing?
-Here are some ideas for future development:

-1. **3D Model Visualization** - Implement tools to visualize 3D models of PCBs
-2. **PCB Review Tools** - Create annotation features for design reviews
-3. **Manufacturing File Generation** - Add support for generating Gerber files and other manufacturing outputs
-4. **Component Search** - Implement search functionality for components across KiCad libraries
-5. **BOM Enhancement** - Add supplier integration for component sourcing and pricing
-6. **Interactive Design Checks** - Develop interactive tools for checking design quality
-7. **Web UI** - Create a simple web interface for configuration and monitoring
-8. **Circuit Analysis** - Add automated circuit analysis features
-9. **Test Coverage** - Improve test coverage across the codebase
-10. **Circuit Pattern Recognition** - Expand the pattern database with more component types and circuit topologies

 ## License